-Using eye-tracking - a technique for recording and analysing eye movements - a team from the University of Geneva (UNIGE) has shown that individuals with multiple disabilities can improve their social and emotional skills.
-Although these patients are often considered "untestable", nine young people have undergone personalised training over a period of one year, with promising results in terms of their ability to socialise.
-This work paves the way for new methods of assessment and support.
+Using eye-tracking - a technique for recording and analyzing eye movements - a team from the University of Geneva (UNIGE) has shown that individuals with multiple disabilities can improve their social and emotional skills.
+Although these patients are often considered "untestable", nine young people have undergone personalised training over a period of one year, with promising results in terms of their ability to socialize.
+This work opens the way to new methods of assessment and support.
 It is published in Acta Psychologica.